WSU fulfills its

 Stratasys (3D printing), co-founded by alumnus S. Scott Crump, who pioneered 3-D printing technology

-Decagon Devices (scientific instruments), founded by WSU soil sciences professor Gaylon Campbell
+METER Group, Inc. (scientific instruments), founded as Decagon Devices by WSU soil sciences professor Gaylon Campbell

 Digilent (technology-based educational design tools), co-founded by WSU electrical engineering professors Clint Cole and Gene Apperson